tpmc/tpmc/README.rst

 General Public License and version 2 of the GNU General Public License with a special run-time exception.

-See the file COPYING for full copying permissions.
+See the file LICENSE.txt for full copying permissions.

 Installation
 ------------